“By crawling, a child learns to stand”

 Africa has an abundance of opportunities and untapped potential and it is our mission to continue to nurture and empower those that are using blockchain technology to solve everyday problems.

 Thank you to our partners, sponsors, and everyone that participated in this year’s Africa Week, and thank you to those that have followed our journey into the African ecosystem.
 “Ke nako,” it’s time, and this is only the beginning!

 CV VC is an early-stage venture capital investor with a focus on startups that build on blockchain technology.
-Qualified investors can learn how to participate in the success of CV VC’s portfolio companies here.
+Qualified investors can learn how to participate in the success of CV VC’s portfolio companies.

 CV Labs is a blockchain incubator and co-working space based in Switzerland, Liechtenstein, and Dubai.
-Startups can learn more about how to get funding or how to join the next incubation batch here.
+Startups can learn more about how to get funding via the next acceleration batch.